-It’s all about saving the butterflies and the bees lately.
+It's all about saving the butterflies and the bees lately.
 With good reason.
-Without them we’re pretty much screwed.
-If you’d like to take your monarch butterfly saving to the next level, this post is for you.
+Without them we're pretty much screwed.
+If you'd like to take your monarch butterfly saving to the next level you can create a Monarch Waystation.

 If you've been following me for any length of time you know two things about me.
 I like any food made out of a potato and I raise monarch butterflies in the summer.

 I've been raising monarchs for around 15 years and to my credit haven't once tried to feed them a potato.
 The ONLY reason for that is because Monarch caterpillars only eat one thing every single day of their life; milkweed.
 It's their only food source.
 Period.

 So when people go around pulling out milkweed from their lawns and gardens because it's invasive or ugly or whatever - they're pulling out the only plant in the world that a Monarch butterfly needs for survival.
 No milkweed?
 No Monarchs.
 It's as simple as that.

 That's why when a little patch of milkweed showed up on my front lawn 15 years ago I left it there.
 The first year I saw one Monarch butterfly head towards it the entire summer.
 It laid its eggs and I was stunned.
 A day later when I went to check on the eggs they were gone.
 Eaten by another bug or bird or perhaps a sandal wearing hippie strolling past looking for a healthful snack.

 Regardless, the eggs were gone and I was angry.
 That fall I did a lot of reading up on Monarchs and their steady decline to near extinction.
 By the next summer I was prepared and began raising Monarchs inside my house by protecting their eggs and caterpillars.

 If you haven't read my series on raising Monarchs it's FASCINATING in a Steven King meets Mother Nature kind of way.
 You can read the first post on raising Monarchs here.